 Cookies can be divided into two major groups: session cookies and persistent cookies.

 Session (aka transient) cookies are deleted when you close your browser.
-They do not collect personal identifiable information.
 The most common example of a session cookie is a shopping cart.
 You can jump from page to page on a website and it will remember what you put into the shopping cart.

 A persistent (aka permanent) cookie is one that will commonly expire after about one or two years or until you delete them.
 I have found cookies that are set to expire after 20 years.